dxl2016/30-Day-LeetCoding-Challenge-May/README.md

    * (l, r) two pointers scanning/sliding windows
    * **base cases check (all len(strings) <= 3)**, avoid next step being executed before last step has been computed
    * 2D-DP: if need, for i in range(n-1, -1, -1) for j in range(i, n) check if ss[i] == ss[j]

-   * recur, divide and conquer
+   * recur, divide and conquer, backtracking